TheKnightCoder/Ansible-Networking/README.md

 N.B: When using variables in Ansible playbook they should also be surrounded in quotes e.g. `"This is {{ hostname }}"`

-To access an index in a array use square brackets [i] and to access a variable within a object use dot separators. e.g. `{{ interfaces[1].name }}` will refer to `Fa0/2`
+To access an index in a array use square brackets [i] and to access a variable within a dictionaries use dot separators. e.g. `{{ interfaces[1].name }}` will refer to `Fa0/2`

 To find out more about host and group variables visit [inventory docs](http://docs.ansible.com/ansible/latest/intro_inventory.html#hosts-and-groups).